 Have you ever looked at someone’s social media account and found yourself comparing your life to theirs?
 Suddenly your weaknesses are amplified and what you have is not good enough.
-Or maybe you have that one friend who seems to have it all together and reminds you of all the things you lack in your life.
+Or perhaps you have that one friend who seems to have it all together and reminds you of all the things you lack in your life.

 Reasons why we compare ourselves: